Healing-Oriented Clinical Practice Rooted in Cutting Edge Transformational Theory

 Is there a recommended sequence for AEDP training courses?

 The AEDP Immersion Course is intended for clinicians interested in AEDP as a healing-oriented, transformation-based therapeutic model.
-In Immersion you will learn AEDP’s transformational theory and phenomenology, and in exploring AEDP’s unique contributions to the treatment of attachment trauma.
-In Immersion as in every AEDP course large and small we also seek to undo the clinician’s aloneness by working to foster a vibrant community of like-minded and like-hearted others. >>>
+In Immersion you will learn AEDP’s transformational theory and phenomenology, and you will come to understand AEDP’s unique contributions to the treatment of attachment trauma.
+In Immersion as in every AEDP course large and small we also seek to undo a clinician’s aloneness by working to foster a vibrant community of like-minded and like-hearted others.

-With AEDP Essential and Advanced Skills courses, our aim is to teach, in both left-brained and right-brained ways, skill sets both concrete and specific.
-Skill sets will be introduced, explained, illustrated and practiced each weekend so that participants gain understanding and a felt sense of how to practice it: each day includes a didactic presentation to explore theoretical foundations for a particular skill, clinical videotapes to illustrate the skill and small group (usually 3 participants + one teaching assistant) experiential exercises.
+With AEDP Essential Skills (ES1) and Advanced Skills (ES2) courses, our aim is to teach, in both left-brained and right-brained ways, skill sets both concrete and specific.
+Participants gain both understanding of AEDP and a felt sense of how to practice it: each day includes a didactic presentation to explore theoretical foundations for a particular skill, clinical videotapes to illustrate the skill and small group (usually 3 participants + one teaching assistant) experiential exercises.

 Deep transformations occur in the context of safe, supportive and positive relationships.
-With that in mind, AEDP Core Training is limited to 10 participants, offering a quintessential learning opportunity among inspiring, motivated colleagues.
+With that in mind, AEDP Core Training is limited to 10 or 11 participants, offering a quintessential learning opportunity among inspiring, motivated colleagues.
 Each weekend includes didactic and video presentation by the leading faculty member, followed by one hour for each participant to present tape of their own work and get both faculty supervision and supportive feedback from the group.
 It’s a powerful way to integrate AEDP theory into your clinical acumen.
 Participants regularly tell us that they develop deep personal and professional relationships with their fellow Core Trainees.

 Supervision can be done either in person if geographically viable, or by telephone or videoconference, if long distance.
 In the latter, the supervisee sends the supervisor a copy of the audio-visually recorded clinical material in advance of the scheduled supervision time.
-Then, at the agreed upon time of the supervision session, supervisor and supervisee speak by phone or videoconference, with each of them simultaneously watching videotaped segments from the clinical material. >>>
+Then, at the agreed upon time of the supervision session, supervisor and supervisee speak by phone or videoconference, with each of them simultaneously watching videotaped segments from the clinical material.